 Best TV wall mounts Buying Guide: Welcome to What Hi-Fi?’s round up of the best TV wall mounts you can buy in 2020.

 So you’ve decided to wall mount your TV.
-It might be because you’ve not got the room for a stand, or just that you prefer the aesthetic of a telly attached to a wall, or to make the TV less topple-overable by a toddler - whatever the reason, you’re going to need a good wall mount to do the job.
+Perhaps that's because you’ve not got room for a stand, or simply that you prefer the aesthetic of a telly attached to a wall.
+Perhaps you want to make the TV less topple-overable by a toddler.
+Whatever the reason, you’re going to need a good wall mount to do the job.

 Sounds simple, right?
 But there are a few things you need to consider first.
 For starters, do you want a fixed, tilted or full motion mount?